chuckha/learn-some-js/README.md

 ---------------

 0. Fork the repository.
-1. In the project you want to work on, open the qunit.html file.
+1. In the project you want to work on, open the qunit.html file in a browser.
+   You will see lots of failures.
 2. Find the file you will need to edit.
 (Hint: it has FIXME statements inside)
 3. Implement the code you will need to get the tests to pass.
 4. Ensure all the tests are passing.